 Juntos Board Members

 Denisse Agurto – is a community leader in the Norristown committee and has been involved with Juntos as a leader since our first campaign there to stop racial profiling at license checkpoints.
 She is a case manager when not organizing.
 Her family is from Peru and she has been in the US for over 10 years.
-She joined the board in summer of 2014
+She joined the board in 2014.

-Fran Cortes – Is the youth organizer of GALAEI, a Latino LGBTQ rights organization in Philadelphia.
+Fran Cortes – Secretary – Is the the Interim Executive Director of GALAEI, a Latino LGBTQ rights organization in Philadelphia.
 He was born in Mexico, immigrated as a child and was raised right outside of Philadelphia in Kennett Square, where his parents are agricultural workers.
-He graduated from Temple University and joined the board on January of 2016.
+He graduated from Temple University and joined the board in 2016.

-Emiliano Rodriguez – Is on the President of the Board and is a regional director of the union Unite Here!
+Emiliano Rodriguez – President – Is a regional director of the union Unite Here!
 He is originally from El Paso, TX, is Chicano, and has been doing work on labor issues and immigration reform for over 10 years.
-He joined the board in 2013
+He joined the board in 2013.

 Jennifer Harford Vargas – Jennifer Harford Vargas is an Associate Professor of English at Bryn Mawr College.
 Her teaching and research focuses on narratives of undocumented migration and representations of dictatorship in literature and popular culture.
 Her family is from Colombia.
 She joined the board in 2018.